bluepylons/Boston/Boston - Current design/CNC version/Assembly-guide-C3-DB.md

 [picture of the reset switch soldered on]

+## 1.3 - Soldering on the RGBLED

+If you ordered your PCB from JLCPCB, you will also need to solder on the RGBLED.
+This is soldered to the bottom side of the PCB, but the LED faces up (through the hole in the PCB).

+As this is surface mount, you may find applying flux to the LED legs and pads to be helpful with soldering it on.

+Make sure the notch on the RGBLED lines up with the arrow on the hole where it goes.

-## 1.3 - Installing software for flashing the firmware
+## 1.4 - Installing software for flashing the firmware

 If you ordered the PCB directly from a PCB fab, it likely won't have the firmware installed on it.